pyTigerGraph/pyTigerGraph/README.md

 - `permanent`: If true, the deleted vertex IDs can never be inserted back, unless the graph is dropped or the graph store is cleared.
 - `timeout`: Time allowed for successful execution (0 = no limit, default).

-Returns: The actual number of vertices deleted.
+Returns: A single number of vertices deleted.

 Documentation: [DELETE /graph/{graph_name}/vertices](https://docs.tigergraph.com/dev/restpp-api/built-in-endpoints#delete-graph-graph_name-vertices)